arjun44044/TechResources/Computer Networks.md

 Its **main job is to ensure that data sent from one device's application reaches the intended application on the other device correctly and reliably.**

+* **IT DELIVERS THE MESSAGE FROM THE SYSTEM WHICH IT GOT FROM NETWORK LAYER TO THE ACTUAL APPLICATION OR VICE VERSA**

 ### 📦 What Does the Transport Layer Do?

 | Feature                               | Description                                                                              |